-Comments Received in Objection: | Applicant
+Comments Received in Objection: Applicant Comment: Building Height The additions should be The development to the

-Building Height

 The additions should be designed to not be visible from the street in order to preserve the heritage streetscape.

-Applicant Comment:

 The development to the rear of the property leaves the original house intact, maintaining the appearance of the cottage and the integrity of the streetscape.
 We have ensured that the new addition remain as low as possible so as not to impose on the cottage, the minimum ground floor height is set by the existing cottage meaning that the building is visible slightly above the house from the street view.
 The cladding on the upper storey of the cottage is a dark colour to reduce the visual dominance of the new structure.